televator-apps/vimari/README.md

-:rotating_light: **Attention!** Do you want to help improve this extension and have a Apple Developer Program (ADP) subscription?
-We are currently blocked from releasing new versions of this this extensions because none of the maintainers has an ADP subscription - and to build a Safari extension you are required to have it.
-If you have this subscription and want to help maintain this extension send an e-mail to [simeg](syc5h+vimari@hotmail.com).
-We currently have a new version with lots of bug fixes that just needs to be built and released.
-Thank you. :pray: :rotating_light:
+:rotating_light: **Attention!** We are currently blocked from releasing new version and we are discussing how we proceed forward.
+We need your opinion on the matter, please read [this issue](https://github.com/guyht/vimari/issues/100) :rotating_light:

 ---